compulim/web-speech-cognitive-services/README.md

 > Note: if you do not specify `region`, we will default to `"westus"`.

+> List of supported regions can be found in [this article](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-apis#regions-and-endpoints).

 ## Speech recognition (speech-to-text)

 You can choose to only create ponyfill for speech recognition.